jollyjerr/knowledge/math/trigonometry/matrices.md

 Dimensions and order matter. `A * B != B * A`! (matrix multiplication is not commutative)

-To multiply two matricies you need the same number of columns in the first matrix as you have rows in the second matrix.
+To multiply two matrices you need the same number of columns in the first matrix as you have rows in the second matrix.

 When you multiply, you multiply each row by each column using the **dot product**,